crazydogen/crazydogen.github.io/src/kali_live_persistence.md

 excerpt: easy way to install kali live persistence
 ---

-# A easy way to build your own kali live system

 Using a kali live persistence is kind of compromise of choosing daily OS.
 However, I notice that it's a troublesome experience to install a kali live persistence.
 Here are my easy way to install it.
 ## #0x01 Download kali live image
-Download kali live iamge from [Offical download url](https://www.kali.org/downloads/).
+Download kali live image from [Offical download url](https://www.kali.org/downloads/).

 **Note** make sure you have checked SHA256.
 ## #0x02 Write kali live into USB